Vikhtaryan/3D-meshgraph-python/README.md

 - seaborn
 - numpy

-Install required packages using pip if you don't have them:
+Install required packages using pip if you don't have them

-# 3D-meshgraph-python
-Python code to plot 3D mesh graphs using matplotlib and seaborn